The MGB-2 Challenge: Arabic Multi-Dialect Broadcast Media Recognition: Conclusions and Future Challenges

 \section{Conclusions and Future Challenges}

-The MGB-2 challenge continued the effort for using fixed training sets for acoustic modelling and language modelling training for building complete speech recognition system.
-This Year challenge was focusing on Arabic with multi-dialectal challenge.
+The MGB-2 challenge continued the effort for using fixed training sets for acoustic and language modelling training for building speech recognition systems for broadcast media.
+This year's challenge focused on multi-dialectal Arabic.
 More than 1,200 hours with lightly supervised transcription have been shared coming from Aljazeera TV programs, along with more than 110 million words from \url{Aljazeera.net} web archive.
-We have achieved wide range of participant from 13 teams.
-With eight successful submissions.
-We had two tasks for this year speech-to-text; the baseline WER was 34\%, and the best system submitted was 14.7\%.
-The top ranked systems were focusing in using combination of several deep and sequential neural network modelling for acoustic modelling.
-For language modelling, the main focus was on combining RNN with n-gram based.
-Both grapheme and phoneme units have been investigated.
-The second task is for word alignment, we have no submission, however, we have the baseline system with precision of 0.83 and recall 0.7 with a maximum of 100 milliseconds match of the start/end times per word.
+13 teams participated, with eight submitting a final system.
+On the speech-to-text task, the baseline WER was 34\%, and the best system submitted was 14.7\%.
+The top ranked systems used a combination of several deep and sequential neural network modelling for acoustic modelling.
+For language modelling, the main focus was on combining RNN with n-gram models.
+Both grapheme and phoneme units were investigated.
+The second task is was word alignment, for which we received no submissions; however, we developed a baseline system with precision of 0.83 and recall 0.7, which we hope will encourage submissions in future.
 The authors are planning to continue the Arabic multi-dialect challenge, using the current tasks and training data, and develop it further into dialectal speech processing in terms of both dialect detection and dialectal speech recognition.